National Geographic Unique Lodges of the World

 The Lodge / Summary

-We absolutely loved Mashpi Lodge.
-For us it was about the location in the cloud forest, the excursions, the animals, and the lodge itself.
+We absolutely loved Mashpi Lodge in Ecuador’s cloud forest.
+For us, it was about the location, the excursions, the animals, and the lodge itself.
 The hummingbird experience and the elephant ear downpour are among our favorite travel experiences ever.

 Mashpi Lodge itself is very well designed.
 The architecture is gorgeous.
 We spent a lot of time outside at both the upstairs birdwatching overlook and the main overlook searching for birds and other animals.